-Research NC's Census data based on gender and location at this website: https://data.census.gov/ cedsci/profile?g=0400000US37&q=North%20Carolina
+Research this NC Census data based on gender and location:

+https://data.census.gov/cedsci/profile?g=0400000US37&q=North%20Carolina

-Create an infographic, a collection of graphic elements and text that provides an easy-to-understand overview of a topic.
-Be sure to include the following essential information:
+What are different ways to creatively display data, and when do we use them?
+In this lab you will create an infographic, a collection of graphic elements and text that provides an easy-to-understand overview of a topic.

+Create your infographic, and be sure to include essential information:

-- What might be the causes for changes in population? - Which race and ethnic groups seem to be growing and declining?
-Why do you think this is happening? - How is the level of educational attainment changing in NC? - Include other data points that you find interesting.
+- To what do you attribute the changes in population? - Which race and ethnic groups seem to be growing and declining?
+Why do you think this is happening? - How is level of educational attainment changing in NC? - What other data points do you find interesting?